tonydjones/Portfolio/Solo Projects/Android (Java)/CBT Aid/README.md

 Hey!

-I'm Tony Jones.
-Thanks for the class!
-Great experience, hope the next ones are just as good.

-I currently work as a mental health counselor, so I wanted my project to be related to my work.
+I currently work as a mental health counselor, so I wanted this project to be related to my work.
 So I made a therapy app.

 My project is called CBT Aid, an Android app intended to make Cognitive behavioral therapy quick, easy, and readily accessible.